Ranxin2023/LLM_demo/demo_code/FineTuning/knowledge_distillation_explanation.md

         self.fc4 = nn.Linear(512, 10)

 ```
+- **Purpose**
-- This is the teacher model — a large, powerful network that already knows how to perform a classification task.
+    - This is the **teacher model** — a large, powerful network that already knows how to perform a classification task.
     - It serves as the knowledge source for distillation.
 ### Components

 | Layer                  | Function        | Explanation                                                                 |